annavonbachmann/pogo_pance_draft/README.md

 ⚠️ **Important:** Maintain the original Zenodo folder structure exactly.
 The expected directory tree should look like this:

-The expected folder structure should look like this:

 <pre lang="markdown">
 repo-root/
 ├── data/